Terrifying tales of Syrian revolt fuel London play

 "Of course it's heavy but it's also fun.
 There are laughs and jokes, exciting and positive moments," Lafferty said.

-"One of our characters starts off telling us about his love of Manchester United (football club) and finishes with his house being bombed."
+"One of our characters starts off telling us about his love of Manchester United (soccer club) and finishes with his house being bombed."

 The Syrian government's ban on foreign journalists meant that Lafferty along with the Daily Telegraph's Ruth Sherlock and BBC's Paul Wood, both currently Syria correspondents, had to move covertly around the country spending a total of seven weeks collecting the material for the play.